BespokeSynth/BespokeSynth/README.md

 * `-GXcode` (mac only) will eject xcode project files rather than the default make files
 * `-DCMAKE_INSTALL_PREFIX=/usr` (only used on Linux) will set the `CMAKE_INSTALL_PREFIX` which guides both where your built bespoke looks for resources and also where it installs.
-After a build on Linux with this configured, you can do `sudo cmake install ignore/build` and bespoke will install correctly into this directory.
+After a build on Linux with this configured, you can do `sudo cmake --install ignore/build` and bespoke will install correctly into this directory.
 The cmake default is `/usr/local`.

 The directory name `ignore/build` is arbitrary.
 Bespoke is set up to `.gitignore` everything in the `ignore` directory but you can use any directory name you want for a build or have multiple builds also.